thuaung30/algorithms/README.md

-### Algorithms
+## Algorithms

-These algoriths are written in Rust for practice.
+These algorithms are written in Rust for practice.

-## Implemented algorithms
+### Implemented algorithms

 - bubblesort
 - selectionsort